Andricus quercuscalicis: Inquilines and parasitoids

-Life-cycle and arrival in Britain
+Life-cycle

-Andricus quercuscalicis (Burgsdorf, 1783) (Hymenoptera: Cynipidae) is a small gall wasp with an obligate two-phase life-cycle that requires both pedunculate oak (Q. robur L.) (or occasionally sessile oak Q.petraea L.) and Turkey oak (Quercus cerris L.).
-Therefore, as with most oak gall wasps, this species has alternate sexual and parthenogenetic (all female) generations.
-The sexual generation develops in spring in small conical galls that form on the male catkins of the Turkey oak.
+Andricus quercuscalicis (Burgsdorf, 1783) (Hymenoptera: Cynipidae) is a small gall wasp with an obligate two-phase life-cycle that requires both pedunculate oak (Q. robur L.) (or occasionally sessile oak Q. petraea L.) and Turkey oak (Quercus cerris L.).

+The first phase, occurs in spring in small conical galls that form on the male catkins of the Turkey oak.
+During this phase, females lay eggs without mating, and those eggs will produce both male and female wasps (parthenogenesis).
+This bisexual generation mates, and the females lay their eggs in autumn.
+This second phase, called agamic generation, occurs in autumn.
+This phase occurs on pedunculate oaks.
+The galls created during this phase are commonly known as knopper galls.

+Expansion outside of its native range

+Since A. quercuscalicis depends on Turkey oaks for its reproduction, the wasps were restricted to the range of Turkey oaks (south Eastern Europe).
+However, since the 17th century, Turkey oak has been planted throughout Europe, allowing for the wasp's range expansion.

+The records of the expansion of A. quercuscalicis date as far as 1631, when it was recorded in eastern Germany.
+Great Britain and Ireland are the most recent territory gains of the species.

+Britain

 Woodway House gardens in Devon have both the required host species and indeed Woodway House was one of the first places in Devon to record and send off for research purposes specimens of both life-cycle stages of this invasive species.
 Long known in western and northern Europe, having spread from southern and eastern Europe over the last 400 years, A. quercuscalicis came from the continent to Devon via the Channel Islands, the first recorded sightings being in Devon in the 1950s.
 A. quercuscalicis appears to have arrived naturally from the continent, probably crossing the English Channel on high altitude wind currents.

 In 1979, A. quercuscalicis underwent a population explosion in England and for a time there was concern that it would seriously affect acorn fertility and thus the future of England's most iconic tree.
 This has not been the case, and control is regarded as unnecessary.
 Knopper galls were first noted at Canonbie in southern Scotland in 1995 and their distribution is often restricted to old country and urban estates where the Turkey oak has been previously planted.

 The abnormal acorns develop during summer and the acorn is either wholly or partially replaced by the gall growth.
 The knoppers become woody and brown in early autumn, after which they fall from the tree and the adult sexual female gall wasp emerges through a vent in the top of the gall in spring.
 The level of attack by the insect varies greatly from year to year.